 PNNMP provides grants to residents and organizations in the Northern Neck (King George, Westmoreland, Richmond, Northumberland, and Lancaster counties) and in Essex and Middlesex counties for the preservation of historic structures and resource preservation including, but not limited to, documents, maps, prints, and paintings that preserve the heritage of the area.

-The total funding availability varies from year to year, but in the past grants have generally ranged from $200 to $1000.
-Grant applications for the next cycle can be submitted from now until January 31, 2025.
-Grants are awarded in the spring at the annual meeting.
+The total funding availability varies from year to year, but in the past grants have generally ranged from $200 to $2000.
+The grant application deadline for this cycle is January 31, 2025.
+Grants are awarded in the spring at the March annual meeting.
 The grant recipient must be present (in person or virtually, depending on conditions) to receive the grant at that time.
 If you have questions, please contact us!

 We’re always very interested in grant applications!

-In 2022, PNNMP made a grant to the Morratico Waterfront Museum for the repair and replacement of the metal roof on the Old Country Store where the Museum is housed.
+In 2022, PNNMP made a grant to the Morattico Waterfront Museum for the repair and replacement of the metal roof on the Old Country Store where the Museum is housed.

 In 2021, PNNMP made grants as follows: